 Editor's Note: This post was originally published on June 1, 2017.
+It has been updated to reflect current conditions related to the coronavirus.
 Housecall continues to share this piece due to ongoing requests and reader interest.

 By Charles Muotoh